Employee experience management doesn't work. (Here's why)

 Employees also produce better work together.
 Working and learning in isolation is proven to be less effective, and in some cases, disengaging .

 When Mitchells & Butlers, the umbrella brand for over 1,700 pubs, cultivated a collaborative environment with Totara Learn, it immediately improved engagement, performance and business outcomes.
 Compliance rates reached 89% and food quality scores increased by 5% across the board.

 Element #3: Performance management that is continuous and constructive improves productivity

 A study by Slack discovered a noticeable difference in the performance and engagement of “aligned” and “unaligned” workers.
 Aligned workers connect their company’s goals to their personal career ambitions and carry a strong sense of purpose.

-As a result, they’re motivated to not only take action, but also contribute their very best to your organization.
+As a result, they’re motivated to not only take action, but also contribute their very best to your organisation.

-Unaligned workers, however, are disconnected from your organization’s objectives.
+Unaligned workers, however, are disconnected from your organisation’s objectives.
 They often feel disengaged, work in silos and “do not feel empowered to make strategic business decisions.”

-Employee alignment and productivity is heavily influenced by the performance management methods used within the organization.
+Employee alignment and productivity is heavily influenced by the performance management methods used within the organisation.